 Months of entry

-- Advancing Practice (Clinical Practice)
+Pathway B: Advancing Practice (Clinical Practice)

-Advancing Practice (Clinical Practice) is designed for health professionals in the UK who are working towards an advanced practice role or who require advanced skills to meet the demands of their current role and whose work is primarily clinically focused.
+This is only suitable for health professionals practising in the UK who are working towards an advanced practice role or who require advanced skills to meet the demands of their current role and whose work is primarily clinically focused.

 Information for international students